Oxford, OH • Est. 1809

 Discover the meaning of a Public Ivy.
 Miami University, in Oxford, Ohio, founded in 1809, has a national reputation for a superior educational experience and unparalleled professional preparation of its students.
 PayScale.com ranks Miami University among the top public universities in the nation for best salary potential after graduation.

 Personal guidance, professional skills

-Miami University is consistently cited for the quality of its academics and has been recognized by U.S. News & World Report for six straight years as one of the top five universities in the country for its commitment to undergraduate teaching.
+Miami University is consistently cited for the quality of its academics and is ranked #2 in the nation by U.S. News & World Report for its exceptionally strong commitment to undergraduate teaching, just behind Princeton University and ahead of Yale University and Brown University.
 Supported by experiences that lead to student success, Miami University students receive personal attention and guidance from our most experienced professors.
 Fiske Guide to Colleges 2016 recognized Miami University for “professors’ knowledge and willingness to help” in its “Best and Most Interesting Colleges and Universities” list.

 All undergraduate students benefit from a well-rounded liberal arts foundation, developing lifelong skills for any career.
 More than 45% of students study abroad; nearly 100% participate in internships or field work prior to graduation.
 Additionally, more than 2,000 undergraduate students participate annually in significant research and scholarship activities.

 Magnet for employers